 - Contractor gross receipts.
 Sales and use tax is applied to the contractor's total billing, including charges for labor, services, sub-contractor costs, and materials. - 2.
-Contractor-purchased materials consumed during construction.
+Contractor purchased materials consumed during construction.
 When WSDOT contractors purchase materials that will be consumed by the contractor during construction (i.e. temporary striping, barricades), the contractor is charged sales tax.
 Materials installed as part of construction are not subject to sales tax when purchased by the contractor.

-Since 1971, projects on state-owned highways have been taxed to a greater degree than projects on other publicly-owned roads and highways, including city, county, and federal facilities.
-In 1971, state-owned highways were removed from the Public Road Construction exemption in the sales tax statute that limits sales tax to materials, which are taxed at purchase by the contractor.
-Without this exemption, sales tax is charged based on the full contract price as with private construction activity.
-In addition, for materials that are consumed
+Since 1971 projects on state-owned highways have been taxed to a greater degree than projects on other publicly-owned roads and highways including city, county and federal facilities.
+In 1971, state-owned highways were removed from the Public Road Construction exemption in the sales tax statute which limits sales tax to materials, which are taxed at purchase by the contractor.
+Without this exemption, sales tax is charged based on the full contract price as with